luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 ### Build and Run

-We can build our x86 image by using Docker's `--platform` flag:
+We can build our x86 image by using Docker's `--platform` parameter:

 ```bash
 docker build --platform linux/amd64 -t oracle_client_app
 ```

-And then run it using the same flag:
+And then run it using the same parameter:

 ```bash
 docker run --platform linux/amd64 oracle_client_app:latest